atlanmod/NeoEMF/README.md

 These requirements are available in the root of the related subprojects.

 ## Local build
-You can build locally NeoEMF by following the instructions in th Build section.
+You can build locally NeoEMF by following the instructions in the Build section.
-It is then possible to install NeoEMF from the local built update site, or by importing the generated plugins.
+It is then possible to install NeoEMF from the local built update-site, or by importing the generated plugins.

 ## Build